Hiperson: Career

 Hiperson was founded at the Sichuan Conservatory of Music, in the Xindu district of Chengdu, where guitarists Ji Yinan and Liu Zetong met as classmates.
 They met singer Chen Sijiang through a mutual friend, and formed the band with Huang Rentao on bass and Chen Qingkai on drums.
 The latter two were later replaced by Wang Minghui and Wang Boqiang respectively.
 The name of the band was conceived as a phrase, "hi, person": "like a non-human entity viewing things that occur in the human realm."

-The band was signed to Maybe Mars after opening for now-labelmate P.K.
-14. Under Maybe Mars, Hiperson released their debut album, No Need For Another History (我不要别的历史 (Wǒ bùyào bié de lìshǐ)), in 2015.
+The band was signed to Maybe Mars after opening for P.K.
+14. Hiperson released their debut album, No Need for Another History (我不要别的历史 (Wǒ bùyào bié de lìshǐ)), in 2015.
 The album was produced by Yang Haisong and recorded at Psychic Kong Studio in Beijing.
-Their second album, She Came Back From the Square, was recorded live at the band's practice room in Chengdu and released by Maybe Mars in 2018.
+Their second album, She Came Back from the Square, was recorded live at the band's practice room in Chengdu and released in 2018.
 The album was inspired by conversations with taxi drivers, delivery workers, and security guards.
 In 2019, the band released an EP titled Four Seasons, via London-based label Damnably.
 The record was a departure from the more garage rock sound of their previous releases, with elements of dance music and bedroom pop.
-Later in 2019, they collaborated with Xi'an-based band Fazi to release a single, titled Day and Night (comprising two tracks, titled "You Turn My Face to Another Day" and "Night Walk").
-In 2023, "You Turn My Face to Another Day" was used in acclaimed television drama The Long Season.
+Later in 2019, they collaborated with Xi'an-based band Fazi to release a single, titled Day and Night, comprising two tracks, titled "You Turn My Face to Another Day" and "Night Walk").
+The first was later used in the television drama The Long Season.

 The band released their third album Bildungsroman in 2020, with the album displaying a more indie rock sound than its predecessors.
 Sijiang's all-Mandarin lyrics received praise from critics.
 The band planned to support the album with a tour of Europe and the US, as well as a performance at American music festival South by Southwest, but all were cancelled due to the COVID-19 pandemic.
 However, the band completed a sold-out tour of clubs across China in 2021.
 In 2023, They reportedly declined to participate in the Chinese music competition show The Big Band.
 A tour across Asia was delayed until 2024.

 Musical style

 Bands that have influenced Hiperson include Shuh Tou, P.K.
 14, Fugazi, Talking Heads, Sonic Youth, and Shellac.
 The sound of their 2020 album Bildungsroman was influenced by the compositions of Pauline Oliveros.
 Their music also includes jazz, emo, and spoken word elements, and has been compared to Siouxsie and the Banshees.
-Their recording style varies drastically between albums, from the unpolished style of She Came Back From the Square and No Need For Another History to the clean, professional studio recordings of Bildungsroman.
+Their recording style varies drastically between albums, from the unpolished style of She Came Back from the Square and No Need for Another History to the clean, professional studio recordings of Bildungsroman.